 What you can do: Talk to your doctor right away.
-She will probably recommend a low-potency steroid cream, like 1% hydrocortisone ointment.
-She may suggest a steroid-free treatment like pimecrolimus or tacrolimus, which will suppress your immune system.
+They will probably recommend a low-potency steroid cream, like 1% hydrocortisone ointment.
+They may suggest a steroid-free treatment like pimecrolimus or tacrolimus, which will suppress your immune system.

 Psoriasis can affect your genitals.
 Some people only have it on their genitals.
 These flares are usually pink or red.
 They usually have little or no flaking or scaling.